The Safari Brothers

 More on Letaka Safaris

 The Letaka Safaris team, including Mike Reed (Dad) and the two “Safari Brothers” have actively guided over the last two decades in Botswana.
+This outfit is one of the best Botswana safari companies around today.

 In addition to running safaris they’ve been instrumental in elevating guide standards through Okavango Guiding School.